thetheodor/astproject/README.md

 - Compilers can automatically vectorize code using SIMD instructions, as shown in the previous examples.
 - Autovectorization is an active area of research and development in compilers with many new papers every year.
-- Compilers can inform the programmer about the vectorization process using flags like `-fopt-info-vec` in GCC, [LLVM offers similar diagnostics](https://llvm.org/docs/Vectorizers.html#diagnostics).
+- Compilers can inform the programmer about the vectorization process using flags like `-fopt-info-vec` in GCC, [LLVM generates similar diagnostics](https://llvm.org/docs/Vectorizers.html#diagnostics).
 - Specialized languages and compilers such as [ISPC](https://ispc.github.io/) and [Halide](https://halide-lang.org/) are designed to make it easier to write vectorized code.

 ###### Example: Copying an array